 ATI's Personal Fitness Trainer program will prepare students for entry-level personal trainer positions with the basic knowledge and skills required to assist their customers in reaching their fitness goals.
 Students will learn how to plan routines, choose different movements for each set of muscles depending on participants' capabilities and limitations, as well as evaluate individuals' abilities, needs, and physical conditions, and develop suitable training programs to meet any special requirements.
-Students will also learn how to observe participants and inform them of corrective measures necessary for skill improvement, monitor participants' progress and adapt programs as needed, instruct participants in maintaining exertion levels to maximize benefits from exercise routines, teach and demonstrate use of training equipment, explain and enforce safety rules, and provide students with information and resources regarding nutrition, weight control, and lifestyleissues.
+The entry-level Personal Trainer will demonstrate how to carry out various exercises and routines, watch clients do exercises and show or tell them correct techniques to minimize injury and improve fitness, give alternative exercises during workouts or classes for different levels of fitness and skill, monitor clients' progress and adapt programs as needed, explain and enforce safety rules and regulations on sports, recreational activities, and the use of exercise equipment, give clients information or resources about nutrition, weight control, and lifestyle issues, and give emergency first aid if needed.